 The College has developed resources to support the effective integration of the standards within Additional Qualification courses.
 These teacher education resources explore the integration of the standards within professional practice through a variety of educative, research and inquiry-based processes.
-These resources can be found on the College web site: http://www.oct.ca/resources/categories/professional-standards-and-designation.
+These resources can be found on the College web site.